-The fall breezes are blowing the sweet summer memories away and bringing with them a bright, fresh season with plenty of events for us all to enjoy and get involved in.
+The fall breezes are blowing the long, hot summer days away and bringing with them a bright, fresh season with plenty of events for us all to enjoy and get involved in.

 Saturday, Oct 1st

 Water’s Edge Day – Georgia Strait Alliance – Enjoy some Ethical Bean coffee at Water’s Edge Day, a free community event at the Vancouver Maritime Museum designed to incorporate family fun while also learning about the history, ecology, and culture that makes our waterfront so special.
 It will include water activities, food trucks, interactive exhibits and live music.
 The goal is to bring together a common vision that will restore, protect and revitalize the waterfront in the city of Vancouver.
 Water’s Edge Day is an opportunity for people to explore our waterfront and experience all the different ways we interact with it in the city.